zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 ## ESM

-Javascript's standard committee(a.k.a TC39) later introduces another module system, it is called ECMAScript Module or ESM.
-Naturally, NodeJS also adopts this standard and added support for ESM since NodeJS 14.
+The ECMAScript Technical Committee (TC39), which defines the standard for Javascript, later introduced another module system called ECMAScript Modules (ESM).
+Naturally, NodeJS adopted this standard and began supporting ESM starting with version 14.

 ESM includes the keyword import/export.
 Here is an example: